 Past work - Ask for a past project list, as well as references from past users with similar needs to your own.
 Check to see what they thought of the studio's work.

 Finally, think about discussing your project with the recording studio and then settling on a project rate instead of an hourly one.
 Studios vary on how long they take to complete a job, and the lowest hourly rate may not actually be the best value.

-For lots more information about recording studios and related topics, check out the links on the next page.
+For lots more information about recording studios and related topics, check out the links below.